DuncanRitchie/blog/src/content/posts/2024/us-voters-flip-a-coin.md

 <p>His plan for enabling more Americans to own a house involves deporting millions of people deemed too foreign.</p>
 <p>His running-mate JD Vance deliberately called legal residents “illegal aliens”, and says he intends to continue abusing language (and immigrants) in this way.</p>
 <p>He still claims to have won the 2020 election!</p>
-<p>Trump intends to put Robert F Kennedy in positions of high power.</p>
+<p>Trump intends to put Robert F Kennedy in positions of high power, such as in health agencies.
+He’s a vaccine skeptic.</p>
 <p>Tax-cuts for the very rich!</p>
 <p>Mar-a-Lago seems like an odd place for keeping boxes of state secrets.</p>
 <p>Endorsed by Kid Rock.
 I don’t know who that is.
 Apparently a rapper.</p>